bpmn-io/issue-labels/README.md

 ```

-## Custom Labels
+## Custom labels

 Beyond our [default labels](./labels-default.yml) we may add [custom labels](./labels-additional.yml) to repositories to reflect certain (domain specific) aspects.

 We use color codes to ensure those aspects are recognizable across repository boundaries.

 | What   | Example | Color   | Preview |
 | :----- | :------ | :------ | :------ |